 The Nuclear AMRC combines academic innovation with industry expertise to help UK manufacturers improve capabilities and performance along the supply chain.
 Its facilities and services are open to all.

-The centre’s engineers and sector specialists work with companies to develop innovative techniques and optimised processes for large-scale high-precision manufacturing.
+As part of the High Value Manufacturing Catapult, the centre’s engineers and sector specialists work with companies to develop innovative techniques and optimised processes for large-scale high-precision manufacturing.
 Companies can use the Nuclear AMRC’s state-of-the-art workshops to develop and test new processes on production-scale machines without losing capacity in their own factories.

 The Nuclear AMRC also provides a range of supply chain development support to help manufacturers enter the nuclear market and compete worldwide.
 The Fit For Nuclear programme is a unique diagnostic tool which lets companies measure their operations against the standards required to supply the nuclear industry and take the necessary steps to close any gaps.